ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Homework/HW5.md

 4. Print all information of the part(s) with the highest weight.<br>
 5. Print all information of the part(s) that doesn’t have the lowest weight.<br>
 6. Print supplier numbers for suppliers who are located in the same city as supplier S1.
 Do not include S1 in the answer.<br>
 7. Print supplier numbers for suppliers who ship at least all those parts shipped by supplier S3.
-Do not include S3 in the answer and do not "count".<br>
+Do not include S3 in the answer.<br>
 8. Print supplier numbers for suppliers who ship at least one type of red part.<br>
 9. Print supplier numbers for suppliers who do not ship any red parts.<br>
 10. Print supplier numbers for suppliers who ship ONLY red parts.<br>